negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 A directory for the main code with a sub-directory for the code of additional lanes of traffic Another folder for the results

+demo.ipynb        contains a quick demonstration of the simulation and visualization
+single_lane.py implements the one lane version of Nagel–Schreckenberg model
+multi_lane.py  adds the two lane version? with the lane changing rules
+utils.py       helper functions for initialization, data output, and plotting
+results/           directory for generated plots and CSV data

 I am very open to changes here this was a potential rough outline

 ## Plan of implementation: